chewzzz1014/sql-basics/notes/udacity/join.md

 ## INNER JOIN
 - `ON`: Specifies a logical statement to combine the table in from and join statements.
+- Only return rows that appear in both tables.

       -- Joining 2 tables
       SELECT table_1.*, table_2.*